wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/linux.md

 #### Spinning up a Linux Virtual Machine

+So you've gotten more familiar with Linux, but don't want to wipe your Windows machine and start over just yet.
+At this point, a Virtual Machine, or VM, would be good for you.
+This is essentially, a machine inside of a machine.
+There are many programs that will run virtual machines, but VirtualBox is my personal favorite.
+Go to [this website](https://www.wikihow.com/Install-VirtualBox) and take a look on how to install VirtualBox (link is applicable to Windows as well as Mac).

+Once you have VirtualBox installed, you are now ready to download a VM and get started. (do we want Elementary as an install or Ubuntu to start out with?)

 ### What if I'm on a Mac?

+Fun fact: MacOS is _Unix-based_.
+No, this isn't some term from the Matrix, this means that MacOS is built off of the core operating system called Unix.
+Linux is also built off of Unix, meaning that most Linux commands work on a Mac system (**need a fact check here**).
+Ever opened up a terminal on your Mac?
+Chances are, you haven't.
+Well, change that.
+Do a spotlight search and open up a terminal

 ### What if I'm using Linux already?